klust/LUMI-BE-training-materials/docs/intro-evolving/09_Containers.md

 The general guideline from the manual is: "Generally, if your definition file starts from an existing SIF/OCI container image, and adds software using system package managers, an unprivileged proot build is appropriate.
 If your definition file compiles and installs large complex software from source, you may wish to investigate `--remote` or `--fakeroot` builds instead."
-But on LUMI we cannot yet provide `--fakeroot` builds due to security constraints.
+But as we just said, on LUMI we cannot yet provide `--fakeroot` builds due to security constraints.

 <!-- TODO: Do not forget to correct the link above to a new version of singularity. -->

-We are also working on a number of base images to build upon, where the base images are tested with the OS kernel on LUMI.
+We are also working on a number of base images to build upon, where the base images are tested with the OS kernel on LUMI (and some for ROCm are already there).

 ## Interacting with containers